Negative-yielding euro zone debt pool lowest in almost a year - Tradeweb

-LONDON, May 4 (Reuters) - The pool of negative-yielding euro zone government bonds shrank last month to the lowest in almost a year, as brighter economic prospects pushed up borrowing costs across the bloc, Tradeweb data showed on Tuesday.
+LONDON, May 4 (Reuters) - The pool of negative-yielding euro zone government bonds shrank last month to the lowest in almost a year, in the latest sign that expectations for brighter economic prospects are taking hold among investors, Tradeweb data showed on Tuesday.

+As much as 75% of euro zone sovereign bonds carried negative yields late last year, as the COVID-19 shock battered economic growth and boosted expectations that European Central Bank stimulus would remain in place for some time.

+But the pool of bonds with negative yields has started to shrink.
+A bond with a negative yield essentially means an investor stands to lose money if they hold that bond to maturity.

-That accounted for almost 60% of a total market worth roughly 8.9 trillion euros in April, the lowest share since May last year.
+The end-April negative-yield bonds accounted for almost 60% of a total market worth roughly 8.9 trillion euros, the lowest share since May last year.

+"The rates market is waking up to the brighter growth outlook in the euro area, partly because (COVID) vaccines are picking up but also because the data has been better than expected," said ING senior rates strategist Antoine Bouvet.

+"We think the Bund yield could cross 0% in the next quarter, although the pull of negative yields will continue for some time."

 The market value of British gilts on the Tradeweb platform with negative yields stood at around 629 billion pounds ($872.49 billion) at the end of April, or almost 26% of a total market worth around 2.45 trillion pounds.